linpc/zh-pm-lib/README.md

 MODULE
 -----------------------

+* pm-extract.rc

+    If you just want to filter mail by origianl incoming mail (without decoding or any other processing), use this.

 * pm-zh-decode.rc

-    Let you use Chinese words filter in your `.procmailrc`
+    Let you use Chinese words filter in your `.procmailrc`.

 Reference:
 -----------------------